What is role-based access control (RBAC) for Azure resources?

 - Managed identity - An identity in Azure Active Directory that is automatically managed by Azure.
 You typically use managed identities when developing cloud applications to manage the credentials for authenticating to Azure services.

 A role definition is a collection of permissions.
-It's sometimes just called a role.
+It's typically just called a role.
 A role definition lists the operations that can be performed, such as read, write, and delete.
 Roles can be high-level, like owner, or specific, like virtual machine reader.

 Azure includes several built-in roles that you can use.
 The following lists four fundamental built-in roles.
 The first three apply to all resource types.